3 types of CRM and how to choose the best one for your business

 A top focus of collaborative CRM systems is breaking down silos.
 Often the marketing team, sales reps, and customer support agents are all in different departments that feel disconnected.
 And for bigger organizations, each of those departments is further separated based on factors like geographic locations, channels they serve, products they focus on, or skill specialties.
 But in order to provide a seamless customer experience throughout the customer’s journey, you need a way to share information across the full organization in real-time.

 Collaborative CRMs ensure all teams have access to the same up-to-date customer data, no matter which department or channel they work in.
-Not only does customer support have all the information marketing and sales teams collected when working with a prospective customer, but agents in a call center have updated data on customer interactions that happened over email.
+Not only does customer support have all the information marketing and sales teams collected when working with a prospective customer, but agents in a call center have updated data on customer interactions that happened over email or messaging channels.

 2. Operational CRM systems